lkuper/CMPS290S-2018-09/course-overview.md

 ## What's this?

-This is an overview of the fall 2018 edition of CMPS290S ("Languages and Abstractions for Distributed Programming"), a graduate seminar course in the Computer Science and Engineering Department at the UC Santa Cruz Baskin School of Engineering.
+This is a first-day-of-class overview of the fall 2018 edition of CMPS290S ("Languages and Abstractions for Distributed Programming"), a graduate seminar course in the Computer Science and Engineering Department at the UC Santa Cruz Baskin School of Engineering.

 ## Instructor